Merbromin: Mercurochrome

 Merbromin is sold under the trade name Mercurochrome (in which the suffix "-chrome" denotes "color").
 The name is also commonly used for over-the-counter antiseptic solutions consisting of merbromin (typically at 2% concentration) dissolved in either ethyl alcohol (tincture) or water (aqueous).

 Its antiseptic qualities were discovered in 1918 by Hugh H. Young, a physician at Johns Hopkins Hospital.
 The chemical soon became popular among parents and physicians for everyday antiseptic uses, in part because the dye component made it easy to see where the antiseptic had been applied.

 On 19 October 1998, citing potential for mercury poisoning, the US Food and Drug Administration (FDA) reclassified merbromin from "generally recognized as safe" to "untested," effectively halting its distribution within the United States.
-Sales were subsequently halted in Brazil (2001), Germany (2003), and France (2006).
-It remains readily available in most other countries.
+Sales were subsequently halted in Brazil (2001), Germany (2003), France (2006) and Australia (2025).
+It remains available in some other countries.

 Within the United States, products such as Humco Mercuroclear ("Aqueous solution of benzalkonium chloride and lidocaine hydrochloride") play on the brand recognition history of Mercurochrome but substitute other ingredients with similar properties.
 In Canada, Jean Coutu Group markets a chlorhexidine solution under the name Mercurochrome.